snarkipus/zero2axum/README.md

 ---

 #### `sqlx` Anatomy Detour
 So, it turns out that the naive `QueryManager` is perhaps _too_ naive.
-It doesn't actually do what it's supposed to, namely send queries belonging to a `transaction` to the database as they arrive and then use the `commit` or `cancel` directives to handle the `transaction`.
+It doesn't actually do what it's supposed to: send queries belonging to a `transaction` to the database as they arrive and then use the `commit` or `cancel` directives to handle the `transaction`.

-So, I attempted to somewhat understand how `sqlx` does it under the hood and it turns out it's pretty complicated (at least for me).
-Being "Database Agnostic" translates into a giant pile of traits and types which have to be implemented for a specific driver version (i.e. PostgreSQL).
-While I briefly (very briefly) toyed with the idea of attempting a SurrealDB derivation, it was quickly apparent that's a hard-mode option better suited to savvy devs.
+So, I attempted to somewhat understand how `sqlx` does it under the hood, and it turns out it's pretty complicated (at least for me).
+Being "Database Agnostic" translates into a giant pile of traits and types which have to be implemented for a specific driver version (i.e., PostgreSQL).
+While I briefly (very briefly) toyed with the idea of attempting a SurrealDB derivation, it was quickly apparent that it's a hard-mode option better suited to savvy devs.

-Some relavent notes to help me fix the naive API for the `QueryManager` ...
+Here are some relevant notes to help me fix the naive API for the `QueryManager` ...
 I found the rat's nest of trait methods to be an interesting exercise.

 * **`sqlx::query!("....")` Cheatsheet**: